Kingsley James: Port Vale

 He missed the start of the 2011–12 season due to a knee injury.
 He joined Chasetown of the Northern Premier League Premier Division on loan on 20 October.
 He scored on his Chasetown début in the FA Trophy, then followed this up with two goals on his league début at Marine.
 He played a further five games without scoring, before returning to Vale Park in December.
 James made his Port Vale deébut on 7 January 2012, replacing Gareth Owen 63 minutes into a 3–0 defeat at Southend United.
-He was given his first start against Shrewsbury Town at the New Meadow on 27 March, but the match was abandoned after 64 minutes due to a fire caused by the failure of the floodlights.
+He was given his first start against Shrewsbury Town at the New Meadow on 27 March.
+However, the match was abandoned after 64 minutes due to a fire caused by the failure of the floodlights.
 He agreed to sign a new one-year deal with the club in June 2012.

 He hoped to establish himself in the centre of midfield in the 2012–13 season following the departure of Anthony Griffith.
 James filled in at centre-back for 45 minutes against Northampton Town at Sixfields on 27 October, after a catalogue of injuries and suspensions left only James and Joe Davis as the two players with any experience of the position.
 He provided an assist for a Tom Pope goal in a 4–1 win over Wycombe Wanderers on 20 October, his second appearance of the season.
 He won his first start for the club on 20 November, in a 4–0 win over Bristol Rovers.

 Hereford United

 On 28 January 2013, he joined Martin Foyle's Hereford United on a one-month loan deal.
 He made eight Conference National starts for the "Bulls", and his loan spell was extended until the end of the 2012–13 campaign.
-He became a key member of the first team, and scored his first goal for the club on 1 April, in a 5–2 win over Tamworth at Edgar Street.
+He became a key member of the first-team, and scored his first goal for the club on 1 April, in a 5–2 win over Tamworth at Edgar Street.
 He played 21 games for Hereford, before returning to Vale in time to see the club promoted into League One.
 He was not offered a new contract at the end of the season and was released as a free agent.

 After leaving Port Vale, James began training with Hereford in July 2013, and signed a one-year contract the following month.
 He made 23 appearances in the 2013–14 campaign.

 Chester

 James signed a one-year contract with Steve Burr's Chester in June 2014.
-He scored three goals in 46 appearances during the 2014–15 campaign, and elected to leave the "Seals" following a strong first half and finish to the season which attracted interest from clubs in the English Football League.
+He scored three goals in 46 appearances during the 2014–15 campaign and elected to leave the "Seals" following a strong first half and finish to the season which attracted interest from clubs in the English Football League.